 Authorities searching for man missing out of Missoula who may be in the Spokane area

 Oct.
-13—Authorities are looking for a missing and at-risk man in the Spokane area, Washington State Patrol said on Thursday.
+14—Authorities are looking for a missing and at-risk man in the Spokane area, Washington State Patrol said on Thursday.

 Authorities ask that the public call 911 if they see Blair.